-Kouroum irrigates during early morning.
+Kouroum irrigates during the early morning.
 Evaporated water simulates an appropriate environment for their vineyards.
-Grapes are likewise picked early in the season to preserve natural flavors, acidity, and colors.
+Grapes are likewise picked early in the season to preserve natural flavours, acidity, and colours.
 Then, grapes are fermented at low temperatures.

 Grab a glass at tourist resort Sharm el-Sheikh’s SOHO square.
 Speaking of, Sharm el-Sheikh on Egypt’s Sinai Peninsula is the defacto destination for youthful revelry.
 No shortage of liquor on this resort.